 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), the average annual salary earned by stationary engineers and boiler operators was $60,480 in May 2015.
-The employment of such workers is expected to grow by one percent between 2014 and 2024, per the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), the average annual salary earned by stationary engineers and boiler operators was $63,690 in May 2018.
+The employment of such workers is expected to grow by three percent between 2018 and 2028, per the BLS.

 Boiler operators need only a high school diploma or GED and may learn their trade though an apprenticeship program.
 They may need state licensing, with requirements varying by state.
-The job outlook for boiler operators is expected to be slower than average.
+The job outlook for stationary engineers and boiler operators is expected to be slower than average.